Ford Godzilla engine

-The Ford Godzilla engine is a V8 engine offered by the Ford Motor Company.
-The engine is intended to replace the Modular V10 engine and displaces the Boss V8 engine in many uses.
-The engine was first used with Ford Super Duty trucks starting with the 2020 model year and was later added to the Ford E-Series for the 2021 model year.
+The Ford Godzilla engine is a family of V8 engines offered by the Ford Motor Company.
+The engines are intended to replace the Modular V10 engine and the Boss V8 engine in many uses.
+The engine, first introduced with a displacement of 7.3L was first used with Ford Super Duty trucks starting with the 2020 model year and was later added to the Ford E-Series for the 2021 model year.
 It is also available as a crate engine.
+A smaller displacement 6.8L was introduced in 2023.
 Exterior dimensions are smaller than the 385-series 460 engine, and slightly larger than those of the 351 Windsor engine.